ShimmyMySherbet/MissileSilo/README.md

 These include:

 * Logging Overhaul.
-See <a href="https://github.com/ShimmyMySherbet/RocketSeriLogging">Rocket SeriLogging</a>  This module would only be enabled if Openmod is not present, and OM does this already.
+See <a href="https://github.com/ShimmyMySherbet/RocketSeriLogging">Rocket SeriLogging</a>  This module would only be enabled if Openmod is not present, as OM does this already.
 * Rocket Extensions.
 See <a href="https://github.com/ShimmyMySherbet/RocketExtensions">RocketExtensions</a>.
 This would just be the inclusion of up-to-date RocketExtension libraries
 * Console title metrics.
 See <a href="https://github.com/ShimmyMySherbet/UnturnedConsoleMetrics">UnturnedConsoleMetrics</a>.
 This provides live server metrics in the title bar of Unturned's console